nicky-nym/nicky-nym.github.io/pages/kinematic.md

   > "Lifts also use a large amount of energy to run.
 For buildings that are largely served by lifts, you can add a rough figure of 5 to 15 per cent onto building energy running costs."[^roaf] &mdash; Susan Roaf

+### Economics

+> "With the right framework, astonishing prosperity is possible.
+The independent city of Singapore overtook the world’s GDP per capita in less than 30 years, and that of the USA in less than 50 years." [^free-private-cities]

 ---